LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 with the constraint; if a non-zero value is returned, then it passes.
 See `~null->isA()` for details about this member method.)
 Specifying a return type provides knowledge to the caller of the method about the method's resulting value.
-It also insures to the method's developer that their programing is correct, at least with respect to the method returning the proper value type.
+It also insures to the method's developer that their programming is correct, at least with respect to the method returning the proper value type.
 Specifying a return type is optional, and a method without a specified return type may return values of any type, or may return no value at all (in which case